giladkeren/adhoc_charts/README.md

 # cases management

-This repository design to help manage and analize cases in python
+This repository design to help manage and analyze cases in python